mchenggit/kabanero-event/architecture/README.md

 The attributes:
 - eventName: one of `list`, `login`, `logout`, `onboard`, `refresh`
 - user: The ID of the user who initiated the call
+- status: The status of the API call
 - **TBD**: API specific parameters

 #### Topic: KabaneroClient